 That was the spec of an Apple MacBook, and even if it is the best computer in the world, it was an uninspiring and ineffective advert.
 Here’s how Apple actually market itself using the why, how, what formula:

 Why?
 Everything we do is about challenging the status quo, we believe in thinking differently.

 How?
 We challenge the status quo by making our products beautifully designed, impeccably built, and user-friendly.

 What?
 We just happened to make great computers.
 Want to buy one?

-This is a powerful strategy, and it converts people, because people don’t buy what you do, they buy why you do it.
-Build your script around these principals and you will see a real change in the way people respond to your proposition.
+This is a powerful strategy, and it converts people because people don’t buy what you do, they buy why you do it.
+Build your script around these principles and you will see a real change in the way people respond to your proposition.